 Requirements: You must be the owner of the original story or an organizational administrator to set this up.

-This workflow is designed for anyone that has a story that they would like to duplicate and allow others to modify.
+This workflow is designed for anyone that has a story that they would like to duplicate and allow others to modify or publish from their account.
 Often an organization has a specific set of content or design parameters that they would like everyone to follow.
 Instead of recreating a story from scratch an organization can create a guide and duplicate it.
 An organization can have a guide story that has everything already configured (immersive sections, credits, accent color, font, logo, theme, navigation, etc.).

 Step 1: Talk with your organization administrator about setting up a shared update ArcGIS group for your project.